beatriceparodi/ngsSim-simulation/README.md

 `Rscript $NGSTOOLS/Scripts/plotPCA.R -i results/matrix.covar -c 1-2 -a results/ALL.clst -o results/ALL.pca.pdf`

 `evince results/ALL.pca.pdf`

-##SNP calling changing the files name
+ *We can run the same commands changing the input and output files if we performed the SNP calling*

-5. Here our plot without filters![ALL.pca.pdf]
+5. Here our plot without filters ![ALL.pca.pdf]
-Here the plot with the SNP calling ![SNPALL.pca.pdf]
+6. Here the plot with the SNP calling ![SNPALL.pca.pdf]

+##Admixture proportions
+###How to calculate admixture proportions with NGSadmix